-Participate in the selection of faculty members of the Board on Academic Honesty; serve as a resource for faculty, staff, students and parents in Board matters; participate in the training of Board members; oversee all aspects of the work of the Board; supervise the work of the Board Secretary; carry out other tasks specified in the Policy.
+Participate in the selection of faculty members of the Board on Academic Honesty; serve as a resource for faculty, staff, students and parents in Board matters; oversee training of new and continuing Board members, as well as all aspects of the work of the Board; supervise the work of the Board Secretary; carry out other tasks specified in the Policy.

 Faculty and student members of the Board on Academic Honesty will share as equally as possible in service on the Hearing Boards that are scheduled throughout the year.
 Board members are expected to be available to participate in hearings on the days and times established by the Chair and the Board Secretary.

-2) When a course instructor becomes aware of an incident of suspected academic dishonesty, s/he should contact the academic honesty liaison.
+- When a course instructor becomes aware of an incident of suspected academic dishonesty committed in a course they are teaching, s/he should contact the academic honesty liaison.
 Course instructors who have had experience with submitting similar cases in the past may proceed directly with the Instructor or Board Resolution process.
 Any reporting person always has the option of contacting the Chair of the Board at any point in the process with questions or for assistance in understanding and complying with our procedures.

-b.
-Students, with the exception of students who are serving as exam proctors or teaching assistants, are not required to report, but they have several avenues for voluntarily reporting suspected academic dishonesty:
+- With the exception of students who are serving as exam proctors or teaching assistants, students are not required to report, but they have several avenues for voluntarily reporting suspected academic dishonesty:

-They may report the incident to the course instructor if the incident involves coursework.
+- They may report an incident to the course instructor if the incident involves coursework.

-They may contact the Chair of the Board with information about any incident of suspected academic dishonesty.
-This communication may be accomplished through an in-person meeting, a telephone call, an email, or the use of the online “Academic Honesty Concern Report.”
-The name of the reporting person may be kept confidential upon request, but anonymous reports cannot be acted upon.
+- They may contact the Chair of the Boardwith information about an incident of suspected policy violation (through in-person meeting, phone call, email, or use of the ‘Academic Honesty Concern Report’; reporting persons may request their names be kept private, but anonymous reports cannot be acted upon).